Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 Service and resource health events are recorded in the activity log, allowing us to create a subset of activity log alerts that notify on health events.
 These alerts are scoped to each subscription and include four separate alerts for each of the service health categories: Incident, Planned Maintenance, Security Advisories, and Health Advisories.

 A resource health alert will be generated for any resource that enters an unavailable or degraded state, whether platform or user-initiated.
 We will disregard the unknown state to avoid erroneous alerting.

-## ALZ Monitor Alert Processing Rules
+## AMBA-ALZ Monitor Alert Processing Rules

 [Alert Processing Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-processing-rules) enable the filtering of alerts and assign alerts to the appropriate action groups based on filter criteria.

-As this is currently a work in progress, for ALZ we will implement a single Action Group per subscription, and deploy a single Alert Processing Rule without filters to manage alerts via the Action Group.
+As this is currently a work in progress, for AMBA-ALZ we will implement a single Action Group per subscription, and deploy a single Alert Processing Rule without filters to manage alerts via the Action Group.
 This approach may be revised in the future.

 We still need to investigate appropriate filters for Alert Processing Rules for optimal alert processing.